-Since 2000, the Pew Research Institute has conducted surveys regarding broadband access and availability.
+Access to broadband is available to 77 percent of Americans but drops to 72 percent in rural areas.
+Since 2000, the Pew Research Center has conducted surveys regarding broadband access and availability.
 Its research has found that the proportion of American adults with access to high-speed broadband service at home increased rapidly between 2000 and 2010 but has slowed over the past decade.
 In 2000, only 1 percent of adults had access to broadband.
 This rate increased to 25 percent by 2005 and to 60 percent by 2010.
 Currently, the portion of the population with access to broadband sits at 77 percent.
 This number differs from the 94 percent reported by the FCC because it represents users who actively use broadband service in their home rather than addresses for which broadband is available.
 In line with the FCC's findings, Pew also found that active service in rural areas continues to lag behind that of urban areas, with 77 percent of urban respondents reporting usage of high-speed broadband in the home and 72 percent of rural respondents reporting the same.

+Income and education are the strongest determinants of whether an individual has access to broadband in the community and at home.
 With respect to broadband adoption, according to the Pew studies, income and education are the strongest determinants of whether an individual has access to broadband in the community and at home.
 Respondents to Pew-conducted surveys were significantly more likely to have access to broadband as their incomes increased.
 Likewise, individuals surveyed were much more likely to have broadband access if they had some college education.